 The Long_Invoke_Id parameter identifies the instance of the service invocation.

 The Self_Descriptive, Processing_Option and Service_Class parameters are not used in the case of this service.

+The Service_Class parameter indicates whether the DataNotification.request service primitive is invoked in a confirmed or unconfirmed manner.

 The Priority parameter indicates the priority level associated to the instance of the service invocation: normal (FALSE) or high (TRUE).

+The optional Date_Time parameter indicates the time at which the DataNotification.request / DataNotification.response service primitive is invoked.
+When the DataNotification.confirm primitive is invoked as a result of a lower layer confirmation, no Date_Time is provided.

 The Date_Time parameter indicates the time at which the DataNotification.request service primitive is invoked.
 It is octet-string, which may be of length zero when transmitting the Date_Time is not required.

 The Notification_Body parameter contains the push data.

+The Result parameter indicates the confirmation result and is CONFIRMED in case of Service_Class == Confirmed and received Data-Notification-Confirm APDU; or in case of Service_Class == Unconfirmed and received supporting protocol layer confirmation.
+The Result parameter is SUPPORTING_LAYER_ FAILED in case of supporting protocol layer failure.

 Use

-A possible logical sequence of the DataNotification service primitives is illustrated in Figure 35 f) and g).
+A possible logical sequence of the DataNotification service primitives is illustrated in Figure 35 a), b), and d).

 The .request primitive is invoked by the server AP to push data to the remote client AP.
 Upon reception of the .request primitive, the server AL builds the DataNotification APDU.

 The .indication primitive is generated by the client AL upon reception of a DataNotification APDU.

+The DataNotification.response primitive is invoked by the client AP to confirm the receipt of a confirmable DataNotification.
+Upon the reception of the .response primitive, the client AL builds the Data-Notification-Confirm APDU and sends it to the server.

+The DataNotification.confirm primitive is invoked by the server AL to convey the receipt of a Data-Notification-Confirm APDU or lower layer confirmation to the server AP.

 The protocol for the DataNotification service is specified in 7.3.6.

 The EventNotification service